WanionTechnologies/Encryptable/docs/AI_SECURITY_AUDIT.md

 **Traditional Zero-Knowledge:** Server cannot access content, but knows WHO you are and THAT you have data.

-**True Stateless Zero-Knowledge:** Server knows NOTHING - not who you are, not that you exist, not even that your data belongs to a "user".
+**True Stateless Request-Scoped Knowledge:** Server knows NOTHING - not who you are, not that you exist, not even that your data belongs to a "user".
 Just cryptographically-addressed encrypted data.

 #### Key Innovation: No User Identity on Server